February 20, 2018

 <a href="">TEXT OR IMAGE YOU WANT TO LINK</a>

 The name and description tokens will work just fine as they are, but you can add some styling elements if you want.

 When you’re all done, it will look like this to the customer:

-Because I like to be thorough, I would also recommend creating a Smart version in case the cross-selling products are unknown.
+Because I like to be thorough, I would also recommend creating a smart version in case the cross-selling products are unknown.
 (See these instructions on how to make your email smart.)

 The last step is to set up a separate workflow that sends an automated email when a new purchase is made.
-The workflow enrollment should be triggered by a form fill, or other criteria that your system recognizes when there is a new order.
+The workflow enrollment should be triggered by a form fill or other criteria that your system recognizes when there is a new order.
 (The delay is not necessary if you don’t want it.)

 You could put the automated email at the end of all of the product workflows; however, it means fewer steps (and a cleaner process) to put the email into its own workflow.

 So that’s it!
-You are ready to go.
+You're ready to go.

-This methodology could also be used to “cross-sell” resources based on an ebook or whitepaper downloaded by the customer.
+This methodology could also be used to “cross-sell” resources based on an e-book or white paper downloaded by the customer.
 This allows you to personalize the offers linked to the topic that has already attracted your lead.